fangon-m/GeomPersona/README.md

 - Any modification of this project is allowed as long as credit to owner is given.
 - Commercial use of this project is allowed as long as credit to owner is given.
 - Using any of the assets of this project is allowed as long as credit to owner is given.
+- Using any of the personal images from "About" section is strictly prohibited.

 THANK YOU AND ENJOY!!